egeexyz/snap-slurm/README.md

 ### Logging

-The application logs can be found in under `/var/snap/slurm/common/var/log`.
+All services log their stdout to journald.
+The logs can be accessed `snap logs`, example:

+    $ snap logs slurm.slurmrestd

+or by using using the journal directly:

+    $ journalctl -eu snap.slurm.slurmrestd

+Certain services also write to log files which is only readble by root for security purposes.
+The following services write to log files:

+- nhc
+- slurmd
+- slurmdbd
+- slurmctld

+Log files are found at `/var/snap/slurm/common/var/log/`.
 For example, the log for slurmctld can be found at:

     /var/snap/slurm/common/var/log/slurm/slurmctld.log

-Service logs can be accessed using `snap logs slurm` or by using journalctl:

-    $ journalctl -eu snap.slurm.slurmrestd

 ### Configuration